EmilyGraceSeville7cf/tinyscheme-turtle/README.md

 | cyan     | Change the turtle drawing color to cyan                 |                                       |                 |
 | gray     | Change the turtle drawing color to gray                 |                                       |                 |

+## API

+All functions starting with `turtle-internal-` are internal functions, all other ones starting with `turtle-` are free to be used.

 ## Hints

 - Use `(down)` at the beginning of the `turtle-configuration` to make sure